 2. Do not take too many workshops.

-DON’T sign up for 5 workshops a day.
-By the time I was on my 3rd workshop, I couldn’t focus and I felt like I wasn’t learning anything even though I’m sure it was very informative.
+DON’T sign up for five workshops a day.
+By the time I was on my 3rd workshop, I couldn’t focus, and I felt like I wasn’t learning anything even though I’m sure it was very informative.

 3. Take the workshop “Marketing Yourself.”